almontez/Gazelle-iOS-TravelApp/README.md

 ## Overview
 ### Description
-Gazelle allows users to plan and log their journys as they travel locally, nationally, and worldwide.
-Users can create a trip, add events to their itinerary and search for locations in the in-app map.
+Gazelle allows users to plan and log their journeys as they travel locally, nationally, and worldwide.
+Users can create a trip, add events to their itinerary, and search for locations in the in-app map.

 ### App Evaluation
 - **Category:** Travel